alainwolf/roll.urown.net/glossary.rst

         `The Advanced Encryption Standard (AES)
         <https://en.wikipedia.org/wiki/Advanced_Encryption_Standard>`_ is a is a
-        symmetric-key algorithm for the encryption of electronic data established by a U.S. Governement institution (NIST) in 2001.
+        symmetric-key algorithm for the encryption of electronic data established by a U.S. Governement institution (:term:`NIST`) in 2001.
         AES has been adopted by the U.S. government for top secret information and is used worldwide today.
 It supersedes the :term:`Data Encryption Standard` (DES).

     AES-NI